symengine/symengine/README.md

 The Travis-CI checks the code in both Release and Debug mode with all possible checks, so just sending a GitHub pull request is enough and you can use any mode you want to develop it.
-However, the best way to develop CSymPy is to use the Debug mode, turn assertions on and turn `BFD` support on (prints very nice stacktraces on exceptions, segfaults or assert errors):
+However, the best way to develop SymEngine is to use the Debug mode, turn assertions on and turn `BFD` support on (prints very nice stacktraces on exceptions, segfaults or assert errors):

     cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_CSYMPY_ASSERT=yes -DWITH_BFD=yes .